hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfplan.html.md

 In addition to the diff data available in the plan, there is an [`applied`](#value-applied) state available that merges the plan with the state to create the planned state after apply.
-Note that any computed values will not be visible in this state.

 Finally, this import also allows you to access the configuration files and the Terraform state at the time the plan was run.
 See the section on [accessing a